Pablo Avila

 Designed cost-efficient, controllable camera mounts using 3D-printed filament, reducing production costs by 90%.

-Developed and trained camera systems to detect damaged carpet edges during production and programmed motors via Arduino and MQTT for automated operation.
+Implemented rapid prototyping and programmed motors using Arduino and MQTT for automated operation.